Magnetic Head Positioning System

-In hard drives the positioning system has no discreteness, and placing on track is made according to servo marks that provide a substantial growth of the accuracy of positioning and record density and also reduces the influence of temperature and other adverse factors to the accuracy of reading of the information.
+In hard drives the positioning system has no discreteness, and placing on track is made according to servo marks that provide a substantial growth of the accuracy of positioning and record density and also reduces the influence of temperature and other adverse factors to the accuracy of the reading of the information.
 Servo marks are marked out by electronics of an HDD from a signal which is continuously being read out by a magnetic head from a magnetic surface of the rotating disk; it allows defining their position against the magnetic disk and provides keeping on a required magnetic track.